lightningdevkit/rust-lightning/lightning-rapid-gossip-sync/README.md

 `update_network_graph_no_std` all return a `Result<u32, GraphSyncError>`, and that `u32` success value is the timestamp meant to be used for the next server request.

+Note that running those methods also updates the timestamp stored in the `NetworkGraph` object, whence it can be easily retrieved by calling `get_last_rapid_gossip_sync_timestamp`, so using RGS does not impose any additional caching requirements beyond those already used for storing the network graph.

 ## Mechanism

 The (presumed) server sends a compressed gossip response containing gossip data.
 The gossip data is